bangoc123/mlp-mixer/README.md

 ### II.
 Set up your dataset.

-A folder `./data/train` and `./data/validation` were created already to help you better in organizing your data. `Please copy` your images with the corresponding names into those folders.
+Create 2 folders `train` and `validation` in the `data` folder (which was created already).
+Then `Please copy` your images with the corresponding names into these folders.

 - `train` folder was used for the training process
 - `validation` folder was used for validating training result after each epoch

 This library use `image_dataset_from_directory` API from `Tensorflow 2.0` to load images.
 Make sure you have some understanding of how it works via [its document](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image_dataset_from_directory).

+Structure of these folders.

 ```
 train/